MakanAKaregar/RPR/README.md

 Note that for RPi 3 B and B+ the python source code is at <code>/bin/python3.7</code> and for RPi 4 at <code>/usr/bin/python3.7</code>

-A simple code can be added to the time-based cron job scheduler for compressing daily NMEA files and transfer to a server.
+A simple code can be added to the time-based cronjob scheduler for compressing daily NMEA files and transfer to a server.
 For example, the python code packTransmitClon.py will be run every day at 12:10 AM:

 <code>#to compress daily RPR files and transfer to a remote server at 12:10 AM</code>